Joseph Staten: Microsoft

 Staten rejoined Microsoft Studios (now known as Xbox Game Studios) as a senior creative director on January 9, 2014.
 On March 12, 2015, 343 Industries' official website posted a blog post detailing a list of upcoming Halo novels.
 One of the novels listed is Halo: Shadow of Intent authored by Joseph Staten and released on December 7, 2015.
 He is the lead writer for Microsoft's ReCore and Crackdown 3, released on September 13, 2016 and February 15, 2019 respectively.

 On August 26, 2020, 343 Industries announced that Staten had joined the team as Campaign Project Lead for Halo Infinite.
 343 Industries later announced that Joseph's role had changed to Head of Creative for Halo Infinite.
+Staten left 343 Industries for his former position within the publishing division for Xbox Game Studios in 2023, and announced he would be leaving Microsoft entirely later that year.

-On January 18, 2023, Bloomberg News reported that Staten would be leaving 343 Industries and that he would be returning to his former position within the publishing division for Xbox Game Studios.
+Staten joined a California studio at Netflix called Team Blue, where he became creative director on what was described as a "AAA multiplatform game and original IP."
+He and the rest of the studio's employees were laid off in October 2024.